Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 ===========================

 The following sections describe the methods and results for each scenario set.
-Note that we typically will only include the results for an individual indicator well. a link to the location for the full sets of model results is provided in the section.
+Note that we typically will only include the results for an individual indicator well.
+A link to the location for the full sets of model results is provided in the section.
 We include some discussion and analysis of these results, but our primary discussion is in `final report <../Final_report.pdf>`_.
-Regardless full discussion of all the results is beyond the scope of this document and this project, but below we provide some example discussion of the results, so that these results could be used to address a future specific question.
+Regardless, a full discussion of all the results is beyond the scope of this document and this project, but below we provide some example discussion of the results, so that these results could be used to address a future specific question.